truonggau/sui-tutorial/sui_coin_demo/ebs_coin.md

-# Managed Coin Example
+# EBS Coin Example

 Now we have peeked under the hood of the `sui::coin` module, we can look at a simple but complete example of creating a type of custom fungible token where there is a trusted manager that has the capability to mint and burn, similar to many ERC-20 implementations.

 ## Smart Contract

-You can find the complete [Managed Coin example contract](./sources/ebs_coin.move) under the example project folder.
+You can find the complete [EBS Coin example contract](./sources/ebs_coin.move) under the example project folder.

 Given what we have covered so far, this contract should be fairly easy to understand.
 It follows the [One Time Witness](./witness_design_pattern.md#one-time-witness) pattern exactly, where the `witness` resource is named `EBSCOIN`, and automatically created by the module `init` function.